 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma as adjusted net tangible book value per share.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$18.33 per share (or \$17.79 per share if the underwriters exercise their option to purchase additional shares in full), based on an initial public offering price of \$23.50 per share (the midpoint of the price range set forth on the cover page of this prospectus) and our pro forma as adjusted net tangible book value per share as of March 31, 2021.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$18.73 per share (or \$18.18 per share if the underwriters exercise their option to purchase additional shares in full), based on an initial public offering price of \$24.00 per share and our pro forma as adjusted net tangible book value per share as of March 31, 2021.
 For more information on the dilution you may suffer as a result of investing in this offering, see the section of this prospectus entitled "Dilution."
 If outstanding options or warrants are exercised in the future, you will experience additional dilution.